designedmind/2017/multiple-drafts-overview.md

 last_updated: September 20, 2015

 summary: "Dennett's Multiple Drafts theory is primarily a negative account, focusing on what consciousness could not possible be.
-Drawing on recent experimental studies, Dennett argues convincingly that there is nowhere in the brain where everything comes together, and that there is therefore no coming together of any kind.
-I revisit Dennett's key arguments, and in each case suggest that the phenomena in question reveal the implementation techniques used to achieve a functional coming together."
+I revisit Dennett's key arguments, and argue that in each case that the phenomena in question are not evidence against a coming together, but instead a glimpse of the clever tricks used to implement a coming together."

 ---